 State approval of Associate of Applied Science (AAS) degrees, AAS options and Certificates of Completion require specific procedures depending on the credential and the current status of the program.
 These procedures ensure that colleges demonstrate compliance with Higher Education Coordinating Commission (HECC) standards.
 A thorough understanding of the purpose and procedures of the process will make the approval process more useful to the college and the HECC.

-Questions regarding the steps and requirements related to the approval process should be directed to the Community Colleges and Workforce Development-Oregon Department of Education (CCWD) Points of Contact (POCs).
+Questions regarding the steps and requirements related to the approval process should be directed to the Community Colleges and Workforce Development-Oregon Department of Education (CCWD-ODE) Points of Contact (POCs).
 For names and addresses, visit the CCWD Program Approval site.

 Questions related to instructional content or achievement of the HECC standards and assurances should be directed to the Education Specialist assigned to work with the assigned career learning area.

 CCWD staff will guide the application and scheduling and approval process to assure approval time frames can be met.
 After completion of the approval process, the CCWD Education Division Director sends a letter to the college president indicating that the program approval has been approved.
 Anyone who is interested in obtaining earlier notice may contact the CCWD or review the HECC minutes on the website.

 The Planning Guide is a quick reference to the steps and timelines that apply to degrees and certificate of completion approval.
 See Program Awards and Application Components.